data61/pihanga/README.md

 ### Module definition

 Every module resides in its own directory.
-A typical directory structure is:
+Its typical directory structure is:

     + ui
       + project